alexgo-io/alex-v1-docs/trading-lending-and-borrowing/contracts/amm-pool-v2-01.clar.md

 (dx uint)
 (max-dy (optional uint))
 ```

 TBD: LINKS to NON-TECH DOC FOR BUSINESS CONCEPTS (max-dy, slippage, etc)

-3) `reduce-position`
-This function performs the inverse operation of `add-to-position` by allowing users to withdraw asset positions from an existing token pair pool.
+3. `reduce-position` This function performs the inverse operation of `add-to-position` by allowing users to withdraw asset positions from an existing token pair pool.
 Upon meeting all requirements (such as the operational status of the pool contract, a valid percentage, and sufficient liquidity pool supply), the function transfers the calculated amount from the vault to the sender and burns the corresponding LP tokens.
-Note that this function cannot be invoked by blacklisted senders.
+Note that this function cannot be invoked by blacklisted senders.\
    **Input**:

 ```lisp
 (token-x-trait <ft-trait>)
 (token-y-trait <ft-trait>)
 (factor uint)
 (percent uint)
 ```

 TBD: LINKS to NON-TECH DOC FOR BUSINESS CONCEPTS (percent)

-4) Swap tokens functions:
-The swap tokens functions enable token exchanges between two given tokens within the liquidity pool.
+4. **Swap tokens functions**: The swap tokens functions enable token exchanges between two given tokens within the liquidity pool.
 For a swap to occur, the pool contract must have a funded liquidity pool for the token pair.
-The basic steps are:

-    a) transferring a specified amount of token-x from the sender to the system vault
-    b) transferring a calculated amount of token-y from the system vault to the sender while considering swap fees and expected minimum amounts
-    c) registering the fee in token-x within the vault
-    d) updating the pool registry's liquidity status
+The basic steps are: a. transferring a specified amount of token-x from the sender to the system vault b. transferring a calculated amount of token-y from the system vault to the sender while considering swap fees and expected minimum amounts c. registering the fee in token-x within the vault d. updating the pool registry's liquidity status\
+   \

-These steps are mirrored for swaps involving the reverse token pair (token-y/token-x).
+   These steps are mirrored for swaps involving the reverse token pair (token-y/token-x).\
+   \
    If no direct pool exists for the desired pair, the contract provides helper functions to facilitate multi-hop swaps using intermediate token pools.
 This process, also known as multi-step swap, allows the exchange via a route like token-x/intermediate-token and intermediate-token/token-y.
-Note that this feature requires prior knowledge of the intermediary pools to connect the desired pair in the swap.
+Note that this feature requires prior knowledge of the intermediary pools to connect the desired pair in the swap.\
+   \
    The current protocol version supports up to 4-pools-route operations which are implemented in the following functions:

-- `swap-helper`
-Swaps a given token-x for a required token-y.
-1 pool route: token-x/token-y.
+* `swap-helper` Swaps a given token-x for a required token-y.
+1 pool route: token-x/token-y.\
   **Input**:

 ```lisp
 (token-x-trait <ft-trait>)
 (token-y-trait <ft-trait>)